ten-protocol/ten-test/utils/github/azure/README.md

-# Setup and manage a remote GitHub runner
+# Setup and manage a remote Azure github runner

 ## Create and connect
 Run the utility scripts to create the VM and connect;